poteto/hiring-without-whiteboards/README.md

 - [ASOS](https://jobs.asos.com/epostings/index.cfm?fuseaction=app.jobsearch&company_id=30071&version=1&byBusinessUnit=5) | London, UK | Take home or in-person code refactoring exercise, in-person walk-though of solution including software crafstmanship principles and design decisions, in-person freestyle architecture walk-through
 - [Ataccama](https://jobs.ataccama.com) | Prague, Czech Republic | Face to face interview (skype or onsite), coding task for 30 min, meeting with team members
 - [aTech Media](https://atech.media) | London, UK | Face to face interview, review of existing open source contributions or, if none are available, asked to write a library for something that interests them
+- [Atlan](https://atlan.com) | New Delhi, India | A mini project (to be done within 8 days), followed by a discussion with the team you're applying to.
+Then as the final step, a call with one of the founders.
 - [Aura Frames](https://auraframes.com/jobs?gh_src=2ef5cfa32) | New York, NY / San Francisco, CA | Simplified real-world coding task on Coderpad.io, followed by a few hours onsite writing code in our actual codebase.
 - [Aurora Solar](https://www.aurorasolar.com/careers) | San Francisco, CA |  Our process: 1) Initial phone call 2) 1 hour take home project in CoderPad along with a few essay questions relating to JavaScript, testing, etc. 3) Remote pairing session solving a problem similar to day to day work.
 4) In-person interview with additional pairing exercise done on a laptop as well as culture interviews.
 - [Auth0](https://auth0.com/blog/how-we-hire-engineers) | Bellevue, WA / Buenos Aires, Argentina / Remote | Series of interviews, go over technical background and past experiences, take-home project